Upwardfi/docs/source/includes/client_sdk.md

 In order to ensure a simple and delightful experience for customers, we offer an integrated widget.

-Highline's widget is a front-end UI element that allows users to grant your application access to their work accounts, set up automated payments, and switch deposits directly from their paychecks.
+Highline's widget is a <a class="content-link" href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">Web Component</a> that allows users to grant your application access to their work accounts, set up automated payments, and switch deposits directly from their paychecks.

-To use Highline-Link, pass in an object with the parameters described below to the
+To use Highline-Link, include the <span style='white-space:no-wrap;'>`<highline-link></highline-link>`</span> tag in your HTML document, then include the script tag for the environment you wish to target.

-`highlineLink.connect()` function:
+After these two tags are included on your page, connect to Highline-Link by passing in an object with the parameters described below to the `highlineLink.connect()` JavaScript function.
+Once connected open the widget with `highlineLink.open()`.

 Parameter | Type | Description
 --------- | ------- | -----------